Contact Us |

 Myelodysplastic syndrome (MDS) is divided into:

-early (refractory anemia [RA] or refractory anemia with ringed sideroblasts [RARS], refractory cytopenia with unilineage dysplasia [RCUD], refractory cytopenia with multilineage dysplasia [RCMD], MDS with isolated del(5q)).
+Low risk (refractory anemia [RA] or refractory anemia with ringed sideroblasts [RARS], refractory cytopenia with unilineage dysplasia [RCUD], refractory cytopenia with multilineage dysplasia [RCMD], MDS with isolated del(5q)).

-advanced (refractory anemia with excess blasts [RAEB] or chronic myelomonocytic leukemia [CMML]) disease).
+High risk (refractory anemia with excess blasts [RAEB] or chronic myelomonocytic leukemia [CMML]) disease).

 Myeloproliferative neoplasms (MPNs) include myelofibrosis, polycythemia vera, essential thrombocythemia, chronic myelomonocytic leukemia, chronic myeloproliferative disease-unclassifiable, chronic neutrophilic leukemia, chronic eosinophilic leukemia and MPN-not otherwise specified.